Use our search tool to browse our database of frequently asked questions!

-Having taken one of these policies, customers can turn down the add-on insurance offered by the hire firms - which can easily cost £100+ for a week's hire - safe in the knowledge that, if they are charged by the car hire firm, they can seek reimbursement from their car hire insurance policy.
+Having taken one of these policies, customers can turn down the add-on insurance (NOT the main insurances) offered by the hire firms - which can easily cost £100+ for a week's hire - safe in the knowledge that, if they are charged by the car hire firm, they can seek reimbursement from their car hire insurance policy.

 A last but important point to make is that these policies cover the driver(s) rather than the car, so are totally disconnected from the rental car.
 This means contrary to some comments made at the rental desk they cannot be 'refused' as they have nothing to do with the car or the car hire company at all!

 If you have any queries do call a member of the MoneyMaxim car hire insurance team.